-HISTORY: October 21, 2020 - Housekeeping amendments to the Explanatory to the Act.

-Notes and Act portion of the Background section to reflect amendments to the Act by the Workers Compensation Amendment Act, 2020 (Bill 23
+October 21, 2020 - Housekeeping amendments to the Explanatory Notes and Act portion of the Background section to reflect amendments to the Act by the Workers Compensation Amendment Act, 2020 (Bill 23 of 2020), in effect August 14, 2020.

-May 27, 2015 - Housekeeping amendments to Background Section and explanatory note under the first (a) in the policy, to reflect changes after the effective date.
+May 27, 2015 - Housekeeping amendments to Background Section and explanatory note under the first (a) in the policy, to reflect changes to the Act.